Trefeurig: Geography

 There are 5 churches in the community, namely St John's Church (Church in Wales), Horeb Church (Baptist Union of Wales), Salem Church (Congregational Federation in Wales), Siloa Church, Cwmerfyn Church (Independent), Capel Madoc (Calvinistic Methodist).
 There is a community primary school in Penrhyncoch, as well as Neuadd, a football club that plays on Baker Field and has a social club, a children's playground, and a playground.
 Pen-bont-rhyd-y-beddau also has a playground.
 Natural Resources Wales has installed car parks and footpaths in the forests at Gogerddan and Round Pond.
 They have also installed car parks and cycle and walking trails on the grounds around the lakes in the west of the community.

 An Eisteddfod and Show are held annually at Penrhyncoch Hall.

 Climate

 The Gogerddan Weather Monitoring Station opened in 1953, near to the present day site of IBERS.
 Since 1959, the highest recorded temperature at the weather station was 35.8 °C on 18 July 2022 and the lowest was -12.4 °C on 13 December 1981.

+Temperatures reached 26.2 C on 16 April 2003, which is the warmest April temperature recorded in Wales.